garystafford/streaming-sales-generator/README.md

 Here are some Spark Structured Streaming and batch [code samples](./streaming_examples) that consume and aggregate the real-time sales data from Kafka.

+Here is an Apache Flink streaming [code sample](https://github.com/garystafford/flink-kafka-demo/] that also consumes the purchase topic's messages.

 ## Highlights